Stress Incontinence Symptoms

 Management

-Physical Therapy: Biofeedback or electrical stimulation to enhance muscle tone.
+Physical Therapy: Biofeedback or electrical stimulation to enhance pelvic floor muscle tone.

-Mid-Urethral Sling: A minimally invasive procedure where a narrow synthetic mesh tape is placed under the urethra to provide support and reduce urine leakage.
+Mid-Urethral Sling: A minimally invasive procedure to treat stress incontinence where a narrow synthetic mesh tape is placed under the urethra to provide support and reduce urine leakage.
+This procedure uses a type of mesh that has been extensively studied and is commonly used in Canada.